tjworks/tapdata-docs-en/docs/cloud/prerequisites/mq-and-middleware/kafka.md

 ## Kafka Consumption Description

-In the subsequent configuration of data replication/data development tasks, you can choose the synchronization method for the data, and the corresponding consumption instructions are as follows:
+In the subsequent configuration of data replication/data transformation tasks, you can choose the synchronization method for the data, and the corresponding consumption instructions are as follows:

 * **Only Full Data Synchronization**: You can choose to subscribe from the earliest offset of each partition in the Topic.
 If there is a previous message consumption record, you have the option to revert to the previous offset and resume message consumption from that point.